G1anC/.dotfiles/README.md

 # My Hyprland .dotfiles

-The Hyprland (ArchLinux) configuration i'm currently using.
+The Hyprland (ArchLinux) configuration i created based on the basic config installed.
+Currently using **https://github.com/prasanthrangan/hyprdots** config as it is a properly beautiful setup to install.
 <br>
 <br>